rstgroup/whatbugsme/README.md

 ## Install locally

-If our hosted solution is not enought - you could grab the code and install wherever you like.
+If our hosted solution is not enough - you could grab the code and install wherever you like.
 But remember - it works on linux or osx.

 1. run terminal
 2. Install meteorjs: `curl https://install.meteor.com/ | sh`